-This year, almost 200 volunteers from the Jewish community joined sites all over Greater Boston for service opportunities.
-Our second annual MLK Day has truly become a staple of our volunteer programming and a day families and individuals look forward to.
+In January 2017, 200 volunteers from the Jewish community joined sites all over Greater Boston for service opportunities.
+Our second annual MLK Day has already become a staple of our volunteer programming and a day families and individuals look forward to.

 Blackstone Innovation School